Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

     - In the first run there will be errors.
     - Now enter the directories where you have installed Qt5, GDAL, PROJ.4, routino and quazip to the respective variables.
     - in addition to the usual defines for QUAZIP you have to specify the path where zlib.h is being found.
-Zlib is being shipped with Qt5.5 but is not included within the cmake-find-files Qt does proviede. (set QUAZIP_ZLIB_INCLUDE_DIR to e.g. C:/Qt/5.5/msvc2013_64/include/QtZlib)
+Zlib is being shipped with Qt5.5 but is not included within the cmake-find-files Qt does provide. (set QUAZIP_ZLIB_INCLUDE_DIR to e.g. C:/Qt/5.5/msvc2013_64/include/QtZlib)
     - Only change the UPDATE_TRANSLATIONS option in you know what you are doing.
 See the [DeveloperTranslate Wiki page](DeveloperTranslate) for details.
     - After that, Configure again.
     - Note: in case that you only get some warnings, you anyway can try to GENERATE